awsdocs/amazon-redshift-developer-guide/doc_source/federated-limitations.md

 + Federated queries don't work with concurrency scaling\.

 An Amazon Redshift external schema references a database in an external RDS PostgreSQL or Aurora PostgreSQL\.
 When it does, these limitations apply:
-+ When creating an external schema referencing Aurora, the Aurora PostgreSQL database must be at version 9\.6, 10\.4, 10\.5, 10\.6, or 10\.7\.
++ When creating an external schema referencing Aurora, the Aurora PostgreSQL database must be at version 9\.6, or later\.
-+ When creating an external schema referencing Amazon RDS, the Amazon RDS PostgreSQL database must be at version 9\.6, or 10\.1 to 10\.9, or 11\.0 to 11\.4, or 12\.
++ When creating an external schema referencing Amazon RDS, the Amazon RDS PostgreSQL database must be at version 9\.6, or later\.